Mikopet/mikopet.dev/_posts/2020-12-24-hello-world.md

 ### Abstract

-Every blog about development starts with new development.
+Almost every development themed blog starts with the development of the very same blog.
 Why is that? _It is because:_

 > We coders love to create, love to achieve.
 It is a game for us to challenge ourselves every damn day.
 >
 > -by me, 2020.
 Christmas Eve

-This channel of information is not different.
-Just in approach.
+This blog is not an exception from that rule either, although it takes a slightly different approach.
-I want to guide you through the process: how I plan this, how I build this, how it should work, how it failed (before I could use it)
+I want to guide you through the thoughtprocess of said new project: how I planned and would have built this blog, how it should have worked and how it failed (before I could have even used it).

-And good Lord ... **I will do it as overkill as possible!**
+And good Lord ... **it will be such and overkill!**

 #### Why, Peter?
-Why do you do this?
+Why would you do this?

-_Because simplicity is the Way_, and I believe there is no need to solve something excessively.
+_Because simplicity is the Way_, and I believe there is no need to solve something overcomplicated.
+This solutions just lead to more issues and complexity.
 Therefore I will fail...

-...and from failure can one learn mainly!
+...and one can learn the most from failure!

 ---

 ### Planning

-Approach from the goal.
-The purpose of a blog is to give information publicly.
+The purpose of a blog is to deliver information to the public.
 _Organized.
 Categorized._

+That is our goal, so let us approach from this angle.

 This is technically just a large document sent over the internet.
-We saw it a million times, we know exactly how it needs to work.
+We saw it a million times, we know exactly how it works.
 But are there other things in the background?

 ```qml
 ╔════════╗   "content"   ╔════════╗